Levels Of Review

 LEVEL 3 - Full Board Review

 Any covered human subjects research project that is not determined to be exempt or is not eligible under an expedited category must be reviewed by the IRB at a convened meeting.
-Typically, the researcher and authorizing official (along with any team members selected) are invited to attend the committee meeting in order to represent the study and engage in Q&A with the board.
+Typically, the researcher (along with any team members selected) is invited to attend the committee meeting in order to represent the study and engage in Q&A with the board.

 - PI's are encouraged to return a written response in order to facilitate the meeting Q&A (appreciated 1 week prior to the scheduled meeting)